- Pupil Premium & Catch Up Funding

-At The Matthew Arnold School we are committed to supporting our students achieve their full potential in all areas of school life and believe that their academic progress should not be impacted by their personal circumstances or vulnerabilities.
+At The Matthew Arnold School we are committed to supporting our students so that they achieve their full potential in all areas of school life and believe that academic progress should not be impacted by personal circumstances or vulnerabilities.

 |Mr Watts - Pupil Premium Lead|